Creating Room for Your Natural Smile

 Wisdom teeth are the furthest back molars on each side of the lower and upper jawbones.
 Typically, wisdom teeth erupt during the end of adolescence or the beginning of adulthood — but more often than not, before the patient turns 21.

 When a patient doesn’t have adequate spacing in their jawbone, any of their teeth including wisdom teeth can become impacted.
-An impacted wisdom tooth grows horizontally, putting pressure on other teeth and causing further issues.
-Impacted teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:
+An impacted wisdom tooth grows horizontally, putting pressure on other teeth and soft tissue and causing further issues.
+Impacted wisdom teeth might be blocked by another tooth, stuck in the jawbone, or failed to burst through the gum tissue — this can lead to problems, such as:

 - Jaw pain and swelling